 Board of Directors

 Stephen E. Finn, Ph.D., President, founder of the Center for Therapeutic Assessment, is a licensed clinical psychologist in practice in Austin, Texas, USA, a Clinical Associate Professor of Psychology at the University of Texas at Austin, Senior Researcher and Director of Training at the European Center for Therapeutic Assessment at Catholic University of Milan, Italy, and Director of Training at the Asian-Pacific Center for Therapeutic Assessment in Tokyo, Japan.
-He has published 60+ articles and chapters on psychological assessment, psychotherapy, and other topics in clinical psychology, and is the author of In Our Clients’ Shoes: Theory and Techniques of Therapeutic Assessment (Erlbaum, 2007) and A Manual for Using the MMPI-2 Therapeutic Intervention (1996, University of Minnesota Press).
-Dr. Finn also co-edited, with Constance Fischer and Leonard Handler, Collaborative/ Therapeutic Assessment: A Casebook and Guide (Wiley, 2012).
+He has published 90+ articles and chapters on psychological assessment, psychotherapy, and other topics in clinical psychology, and is the author of In Our Clients’ Shoes: Theory and Techniques of Therapeutic Assessment (Erlbaum, 2007) and A Manual for Using the MMPI-2 Therapeutic Intervention (1996, University of Minnesota Press).
+Dr. Finn also co-edited, with Drs.
+Constance Fischer and Leonard Handler, Collaborative/ Therapeutic Assessment: A Casebook and Guide (Wiley, 2012).
 In 2011 Dr. Finn was awarded the Bruno Klopfer Award from the Society of Personality Assessment for distinguished lifetime contributions to the field of personality assessment.
-In August 2017 he will receive the award for Distinguished Scientific Contributions to Assessment Psychology from Section IX (Assessment) of the Society for Clinical Psychology (Division 12 of the American Psychological Association).
-He is also is the announced recipient of the 2018 Carl Rogers Award for an outstanding contribution to theory and practice of humanistic psychology from the Society for Humanistic Psychology (Division 32 of the American Psychological Association).
+In August 2017 he received the award for Distinguished Scientific Contributions to Assessment Psychology from Section IX (Assessment) of the Society for Clinical Psychology (Division 12 of the American Psychological Association).
+In 2018 he was honored with the 2018 Carl Rogers Award for outstanding contributions to the theory and practice of humanistic psychology from the Society for Humanistic Psychology (Division 32 of the American Psychological Association).

-Hilde De Saeger, M. A. is a licensed psychologist and psychotherapist in the Netherlands and Belgium.
+Hilde De Saeger, Ph.D., Treasurer, Is a licensed psychologist and psychotherapist in the Netherlands and Belgium.
 She works at the Viersprong Clinic, a therapeutic center for adults and adolescents with severe personality pathology and conduct disorders.
-She published several papers on psychological assessment and is working on a dissertation on Therapeutic Assessment.
+She published several articles and chapters on Personality Assessment and finished her dissertation on Therapeutic Assessment with Clients with Personality Disorders in 2019.
+In the Netherlands and Belgium she teaches in graduate and post-graduate courses on personality assessment and Therapeutic Assessment.
+She is a board member of the Therapeutic Assessment Institute and the European Centre of Therapeutic Assessment.
+She is an presenter for conferences around the world.
 She is certified in adult Therapeutic Assessment.